codingbbq/codingbbq.github.io/_posts/2020-03-16-AWS-Cloud-practitioner-notes.markdown

 - *Elastic beanstalk* orchestrates various AWS services, including EC2, S3, simple notification service (SNS), CloudWatch, Auto Scaling and Elastic load balancers.

 - *AWS Batch* : Plans, schedules and execute your batch computing workloads across the full range of AWS compute services and features, such as Amazon EC2 and spot instances.

+### Storage services

+- *S3* : Simple storage service - object storage

+- *S3 Glacier* : Low cost storage for archiving and long term backup

+- *Storage gateway* : Hybrid cloud storage with local caching

+- *EBS* : Elastic block storage - Hard drive in cloud that you attach to a EC2 instance

+- *EFS* : Elastic file storage - File storage mountable to multiple EC2 instance at the same time

+- *Snowball* : Physically migrate lots of data via a computer suitcase 50-80 TB

+- *Snowball edge* : Better snowball 100TB

+- *Snowmobile* : Ships a container pulled by a semi trailer truck 100PB

+### Business centric services

+- *Amazon Connect* : Call center, cloud based call center service you can setup in just few clicks

+- *Workspaces* : Virtual remote desktop for windows/Linux in just few minutes

+- *Workdocs* : Content creations and collaboration services

+- *Chime* : AWS platform for online meeting and video conferencing

+- *Workmail* : Managed business email

+- *Pinpoint* : Marketing campaign system, for email, sms, push and voice messages

+- *SES* : Simple email service

+- *Quicksight* : Business intelligence service

+### Enterprise integration

+- *Going hybrid* : Bringing on-premise and AWS network together

+- *Direct connect* : Dedicated gigabit network connection from your premises to AWS

+- *VPN* : Establish a secure connection to your AWS network

+- *Storage gateway* : A hybrid storage service that enables your on-premise application to use AWS cloud storage.
+You can use this for backup and archiving. disaster recovery, cloud data processing, storage tiering and migration.

+- *Active directory* : The AWS directory service for Microsoft Active Directory also known as AWS managed Microsoft AD - enables your directory workloads and AWS resources to use managed Active Directory in the AWS cloud.

+### Logging services

+- *CloudTrail* : Logs all API calls (SDK, CLI) between AWS services eg. Answers to questions like, Who created this bucket?
+    - Detect developer configuration
+    - Detect malicious actors
+    - Automate response

+- *CloudWatch* : Collection of multiple services

+- *CloudWatch logs* : Performance date about AWS service eg CPU utilization, memory, network in app logs etc

+- *CloudWatch metrics* : Represents a time ordered set of data points

+- *CloudWatch events* : Trigger an event based on a condition eg. every hour take snapshot of server

+- *CloudWatch alarms* : Triggers notifications based on metrics

+- *CloudWatch dashboard* : Create visualization based on metrics